Difference Between Power BI vs Excel

 Power BI can connect to excel spreadsheet, cloud, relational databases, NoSQL databases, Data warehouses, flat files, Big Data tools and much more.
 Power BI is very robust, simple, fast and enterprise-grade, ready for extensive modeling, custom development, and real-time analytics.
 Power BI is in three forms, for Windows application, it is Power BI Desktop, as Software as a service (SaaS) it is Power BI service while third is Power BI apps for phones, tablets, and Android devices.

-Head to Head Comparison between Power BI vs Excel (Infographics)
+Head to Head Comparison between Power BI and Excel (Infographics)

-Below are the top 19 differences between Power BI vs Excel :
+Below are the top 19 differences between Power BI and Excel :

-Both Power BI vs Excel are popular choices in the market; let us discuss some of the significant Difference Between Power BI vs Excel :
+Let us discuss some of the significant difference between Power BI and Excel :

 - Power BI is a Business Intelligence (BI) and Data Visualisation tool for creating custom and interactive dashboards from different data sources while Microsoft Excel is a software application from Microsoft that is used for data analytics, mathematical operations, data organization and many more features using a spreadsheet system.